combattingbias/combattingbias.huygens.knaw.nl/docs/news/mayevents.md

 * **Success of the Combatting Bias network**.
 It was great to see people chatting to each other after the panel presentations and during the workshop.
 They were finding communal interests and created new partnerships among themselves.

 * **Post-workshop dinner**.
 The dinner perhaps best encapsulates the atmosphere at the workshop: community.
-As we shared dishes, we shared stories – the restaurant and the workshop space were both places where we could openly and freely speak to one another.
+As we shared dishes, we shared stories - stories and laughter flowed effortlessly with the food.
+The restaurant and the workshop space were both places where we could openly and freely speak to one another.

 We’d like to thank all participants for attending – we’re very impressed and grateful for the energy all of them put into engaging with the activities.